-Whether you want to welcome guests with cute autumn decorations or to spook trick-or-treaters, these Halloween porch decor ideas will inspire you!
+Whether you want to welcome guests with warm autumn decorations or spook trick-or-treaters, these Halloween front porch ideas will inspire you.
+It’s best to start making decoration plans months ahead of Halloween, but a lot of these ideas can be assembled on short notice.

 Want to find some great deals on all the products you’ll need?
-Check out these Hobby Lobby sales and hacks that’ll save you hundreds.
-Here are a few other stores that often carry an assortment of creative and spooky front porch items:
+Dollar stores tend to be excellent for cheap decor.
+And these stores often carry an assortment of creative and spooky front porch items:

 1. Hang skulls in bunches for a scary Halloween front porch idea.